brpo01/LAMP-STACK-1/lamp-stack-1.md

 # **WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS**

-This Project covers the implementation of developing a boilerplate LAMP Stack app from start to finish and deploying to **AWS** (Amazon Web Services).
+This Project covers the implementation of developing a LAMP Stack app from start to finish and deploying to **AWS** (Amazon Web Services).
 The LAMP Stack is a Technology Stack.
 A Technology stack comprises of framework/tools that are used in building a software application.
 The LAMP Acronym stands for Linux, Apache, MySQL, PHP.

 - Linux - It is an operating system that is free and open source, and was built from UNIX.
 We would be creating our AWS EC2 instance on a virtual Server.